juanlopes/sparrow/README.md

 # sparrow 🐦‍⬛🪺
+#### A State-of-the-Art Heuristic for the 2D Irregular Strip Packing Problem
+#### *sparrow 🐦‍⬛ creates an intricate nesting 🪺 in the most challenging environments*

-A state-of-the-art heuristic for the 2D irregular strip packing problem.
+This optimization algorithm can be used to solve the 2D irregular strip packing problems, also commonly referred to as nesting problems.

-`sparrow` builds intricate nestings, no matter the situation.

-Built on top of the [`jagua-rs`](https://github.com/JeroenGar/jagua-rs) collision detection engine.
+It is built on top of [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): *a collision detection engine for 2D irregular cutting & packing problems*.

-Some example solutions:
+## Example solutions
 <p align="center">
     <img src="assets/records/final_best_trousers.svg" height=200/>
     <img src="assets/records/final_best_mao.svg" height=200/>